 Now more than ever, the finance sector requires multi-disciplined practitioners who can navigate financial markets, make informed investment decisions and act rationally and ethically under pressure.

-Our MSc Finance is the flagship Masters degree of our finance disciplines at Essex Business School.
-It delivers a solid base in finance for those with a strong quantitative and financial background who wish to move into a career in the finance sector or as a route towards academia.
+MSc Finance is the flagship Masters degree of our finance disciplines at Essex Business School.
+It delivers a solid base in finance for those with a strong quantitative and financial background who wish to move into a career in the finance sector.

-MSc Finance is taught at Essex Business School.
-Our students and staff join us from all over the world and our teaching is grounded in contemporary issues and professional practice, supported by industry-standard facilities, such as our Bloomberg virtual trading floor.
+MSc Finance is taught at Essex Business School, at our Colchester Campus.
+Our students and staff join us from all over the world and our teaching is grounded in contemporary issues and professional practice.

 Essex Business School offers a limited number of scholarships for the CFA level one exam to exceptional Masters students.

 Finance research at Essex Business School is world-leading in a number of areas, including:

 Our expert finance researchers work alongside the financial industry, regulators and policy-makers both in the UK (for example at the Royal Bank of Scotland and the Bank of England) and internationally (such as the European Central Bank, the Federal Reserve and the Bank for International Settlements).
 This ensures their research is having a genuine impact on people’s everyday lives.